Focaccia Genovese

 22. Take out loaves.
 Immediately remove them from their pans and place them on cooling racks, which will keep the bottoms crisp.
 If olive oil had been spread out well on the bottom in a prior step, they should not stick much at all.
 A very large cake spatula or two normal spatulas will help lift it out of the pan.
 Try to first loosen it all the way around before attempting to lift it out of the pan.

 23. Brush a thin layer of oil on top of each (as if they didn’t already have enough oil).
+I plan to try a high-quality olive oil at some point for this part.

 24. Let cool a few minutes.
 Put on a solid surface and slice with a half-moon pizza cutter (ideal) or long serated bread knife.
 Return pieces to cooling rack or stack on a tray very loosely so that bottoms are exposed to air (we don't want the bottoms to get soft).